Analytical reconstruction of equivalent purely kinetic k-essence description for $c_s^2(w)$ barotropic fluid models: Abstract

 \section{Abstract}

 {A novel approach to the class of cosmic barotropic fluids in which the speed of sound squared is defined as a function of the Equation of State parameter, so called $c_s^2(w)$ models, is examined.
 For this class of models, a new analytical reconstruction method is introduced for finding their equivalent purely kinetic k-essence formulation.
-The method is explicitly demonstrated for several $c_s^2(w)$ models.
-The application of the obtained explicit or closed form solutions in understanding dark sector unification models is discussed. }
+The method is explicitly demonstrated for several $c_s^2(w)$ models. {\bf A distinguished feature of the studied models is a peak in $c_s^2$ during cosmic expansion.
+A possible role that such model features could play in understanding of so far unexplained aspects of cosmic evolution is discussed.} The application of the obtained explicit or closed form solutions in understanding dark sector unification models is {\bf outlined}. }